Celebrating Thirteen Years Online

 A further benefit of the 'tunnel hull' form is that yet another requirement of the design could be accommodated: That the house boat be able to move around under its own power.
 The 'tunnel' thus allowed us to place two outboard motors aft and on center, and still have reasonably good water flow to the propellers.

-Of course this is not a vessel that would travel great distances, but the objective was simply to allow the owner to move the vessel without a tow boat when desired - basically in order to have "portable waterfront property" during the mild summer months - a really great concept!
+The more modest objective has simply been to allow the owner to move the vessel without a tow boat - basically in order to have "portable waterfront property" during the mild summer months - a really great concept!
+Thus, the houseboat has a steering station on the roof with controls for the outboards, running lights, anchor, and so forth.
+A perfectly secure and safe motor home on the water.

 36' Houseboat - DRIFTER - Kasten Marine Design, Inc.

-Larger Plan View Image
+Click for Larger Image

 THE LAYOUT